PAPERS, PRE-PRINTS, REVIEWS

 Nature Methods 2008 May;5(5):397-99.
 PDF Abstract on Medline

-molecule imaging routine.
-A major problem in the field is that one
+imaging routine.
+A major problem in the field is that one nanoparticle can

-nanoparticle can bind several copies of its target receptor.
-This stops
+bind several copies of its target receptor.
+This stops the receptor moving

 Compact Biocompatible Quantum Dots Functionalized for Cellular Imaging.